NAppazeller/Credit_Risk_Analysis/README.md

 ### Combination (Over and Under) Sampling

-* Balanced accuracy for the overampling method was 61.7%.
+* Balanced accuracy for the oversampling method was 61.7%.
 * High-risk precision and recall scores were 1.0% and 70% respectively.
-* Low-risk precision and recall scores were 100.0% and 53% respectively.

 ![](https://github.com/NAppazeller/Credit_Risk_Analysis/blob/main/OverUnderSampling_bal%20accuracy.jpg)